-It seems fitting to find myself studying Jonah and posting about it on July 4th in the week following the Supreme Court decision regarding homosexual “marriage.”
+It seems fitting to find myself studying Jonah and writing this article in the week following the Supreme Court decision regarding homosexual marriage.
 It seems like this court decision was the last piece of evidence many Christians required to convince them that we’re no longer living in a Christian nation (if we ever were).
-I’ve read several good responses, and I’ve been pleased and relieved to see that most have come from a place of love instead of anger (now if only those who accuse Christians of being intolerant would exercise a little tolerance of their own …).
+I’ve read several good responses (click this link for one of my favorites) that come from a place of love instead of anger, while also pushing for a counter-cultural church that follows God faithfully.

 Christians have always lived in a world that has little respect for God’s laws.
-In some cultures for certain stretches of time, we’ve had more of God’s laws as part of our country’s laws, but that has changed.
-It’s been changed here in the U.S. for quite some time, and the same was true of the Jews living under Roman law at Jesus’s time.
+In some cultures for certain stretches of time, we’ve had part God’s laws reflected in our country’s laws but that is changing rapidly in today’s world.
+It’s been changing here in the United States for quite some time, and the same was true of the Jews living under Roman law at Jesus’s time.

 Affronts to God

 Unlike the other minor prophets, the book of Jonah is written as a story, and it seems like a rather simple tale on the surface.
-No one reads a children’s version of Zechariah to the kids before tucking them into bed, but I remember having a cute little kids book about Jonah and the whale in our library once.
+No one reads a children’s version of Zechariah to the kids before tucking them into bed, but I remember having a cute little kids book about Jonah and the whale in our home library.

 We all know what happens next.
 Jonah flees from God’s commission, is stopped by a storm at sea, swallowed by a great fish, and then repents in the fish’s belly.
 God has the fish vomit him out, repeats His command, and is promptly obeyed.